-If you disagree with a judicial decision made in a case you are involved in, in the District Court, you can usually ask a Higher Court to reconsider that decision.
+If you disagree with a judicial decision made in a case you are involved in, in the District Court, you can usually ask a Senior Court to reconsider that decision.
 Various rights of appeal to the High Court are available to you.

 It is recommended that you seek legal advice before commencing an appeal in the High Court.
 For more information, see the legal help section of the Ministry’s website.